The following is a draft only. The final version will be ready by the first day of class.

 Schedule: Weeks 6-10

 2. Cox.
 Read Cox's essay very carefully and read the in-class essay instructions under Week 10 very carefully.
 While you're planning your essay and watching the show, try to answer these questions: What does Cox argue, and where does she argue it?
 Why is her argument convincing or unconvincing?
 What outside context supports your evaluation?
 I suggest looking at the this video on the straw man fallacy.
 In writing evaluative essays, many students misread, simplify, exaggerate, or reduce Cox’s points using straw man arguments.
-Read Cox very carefully, and make sure to represent her arguments accurately.
+Make sure to represent her arguments accurately.

-The Douglas College library has a large number of books on Mad Men, such as Analyzing Mad Men: Critical Essays on the Television Series; Mad Men: Dream Come True TV; Mad Men; Mad World: Sex, Politics, Style, and The 1960s; Lucky Strikes and a Three Martini Lunch: Thinking About Television's Mad Men.
-There are also a very large number of academic articles on the series.
-I suggest applying what you learn in the library right away by finding several articles that you might use in the Week 10 in-class essay.
+The Douglas College library has many books on Mad Men, such as Analyzing Mad Men: Critical Essays on the Television Series; Dream Come True TV; Mad World: Sex, Politics, Style, and The 1960s; Lucky Strikes and a Three Martini Lunch: Thinking About Television's Mad Men.
+There are also many academic articles on the series.

 WEEK 6: Evaluation

-GROUP WORK on reading #2: Carr - “Is Google Making Us Stupid?”
+Group work on Carr’s “Is Google Making Us Stupid?”
 (CP).
-Evaluate Carr’s argument using two categories or ideas from "16 Categories” (Evaluation), “Weak and Strong Argument” (Evaluation), Orwell, Smith, or Postman.
+Come to class prepared to evaluate Carr’s argument using at least one category from "16 Categories” and “Weak and Strong Argument” (in Evaluation), and at least one category from Orwell, Smith, and Postman.

 I suggest looking at the this video and this video on logical fallacies.
 Also, I suggest taking another look at How to Write Essays and Research Papers More Quickly.